 Follow-up care is a key part of your child's treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

 Make sure that your baby gets all the recommended childhood vaccines, which help keep your baby healthy and prevent the spread of disease.

-Watch closely for changes in your child's health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your child's health, and be sure to contact your doctor or nurse advice line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter G850 in the search box to learn more about "Child's Routine Checkup, 9 to 10 Months: Care Instructions."
+Enter G850 in the search box to learn more about "Child's Routine Checkup, 9 to 10 Months: Care Instructions".

-Current as of:
+Current as of: September 20, 2021

-& Kathleen Romito, MD - Family Medicine & Susan C. Kim, MD - Pediatrics
+Medical Review:Susan C. Kim MD - Pediatrics & Kathleen Romito MD - Family Medicine & John Pope MD - Pediatrics

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.